-The factors that have led to this childhood obesity epidemic are varied and complex.
-More than 100 subject matter experts and stakeholders from 84 businesses, nonprofits, and community organizations have worked with Jump IN staff over the past two years to develop strategies that address these factors to create better health outcomes for children.
+The factors that have led to the childhood obesity epidemic are varied and complex.
+More than 100 subject matter experts and stakeholders from 84 businesses, nonprofits, and community organizations have worked with Jump IN staff since 2014 to develop strategies that address these factors.
+Together we are creating better health outcomes for children.

 Jump IN for Healthy Kids Task Forces